 Each year more people are on the move because of disasters and conflict.
 Due to climate change, every year the number of disaster events is increasing and also the impact on society.
 Migration flows raise questions about terrorists in our society and in Europe this is a vivid topic of debate.
 Within and between cities, countries an increasing polarization is seen.
 You will familiarize and analyze the most common approaches and think about the resilience of societies.

-This minor programme is framed around 3 Modules and in total 11 courses of in total 30 ECTS.
-The courses are given after each other which allows you to concentrate on one specific topic.
-During the 3 modules you will learn to understand different types of events with a disruptive impact on society.
+This minor programme is framed around 2 modules comprising several courses of in total 30 ECTS.
+During the 2 modules you will learn to understand different types of events with a disruptive impact on society.

 In the first module, you will focus on natural disasters and learn to respond, aiming to reduce the impact of natural disasters in both a developing and western context.
 During this module you will learn to work with innovative tools and design, test and evaluate solutions in real life cases.

-Module 2: Migration, policy and practice 9 ECTS
+Module 2: Migration policy and practice 15 ECTS

 - Understanding migration dynamics, governance and policy